michaelhyatt/logstash-apm-output-plugin/README.md

 ```
 ./bin/logstash --java-execution -f ../logstash-output-apm/simple_test.conf -w 1 -b 1
 ```

+### Sample flow
+Check out simple_test.conf for an example of how the output plugin operates.

+### Plugin functionality overview
+Plugin relies on special fields being populated to create transactions and spans:
+* apm_command: can be one of
+  * TRANSACTION_START - required for the top level transaction.
+Should correspond to the start of overall transaction.
+  * SPAN_START - start of individual task
+  * SPAN_END - end of individual task
+  * TRANSACTION_END - end of overall transaction
+  * EXCEPTION - log the message as exception on current transaction
+* apm_name - transaction or span name.
+* apm_timestamp is when Transaction/Span start/end occurred.
+* All the other fields in the logstash event will be translated into Transaction or Span tags, so make sure to filter out things that shouldn't be logged.

 ## Limitations
 * It doesn't handle multithreading yet, use it with `-w 1 and -b 1` command line options to ensure there is only one thread processing the messages.
 I promise to make it work with parallel threads soon...